-When determining disability, the federal regulations require that several considerations be analyzed in sequential order.
+When determining disability, the federal regulations are used as a guideline and require that several considerations be analyzed in sequential order.
 If disability can be ruled out at any step, analysis of the next step is not required.
 These steps are: